lmnaslimited/wedha/lms/Web Devlopment/Chapter 2/Lesson 1.md

 # Lesson 1: Introduction to HTML

 ## What is HTML?
 HTML **(HyperText Markup Language)** is the standard language used to create and design web pages.
-It provides the basic structure of a website, which can be enhanced with CSS (Cascading Style Sheets) for styling and JavaScript for interactivity.
+It provides the basic structure of a website, which can be enhanced with CSS for styling and JavaScript for interactivity.

 ## A Simple HTML Document